 If the periodicities of TPCs were merely determined by the content of the narrative, one would expect the periodicities to change in concert with the different rates of information in the two conditions.
-In contrast, several TPCs maintained the dominant periodicity of their firing rate during regular- and faster-speed movie viewing (Fig. 5a).
-These units exhibited stable periodic behavior across the two conditions (Fig. 5b), suggesting that their periodicity was independent of the narrative content.
-Overall, a significant fraction of the recorded TPCs (20 of 80 total; 25.00%, [15.99, 35.94]% binomial test confidence intervals) maintained their timescales between the two conditions (Fig. 5c).
+In contrast, several TPCs maintained the dominant periodicity of their firing rate during regular- and fasterspeed movie viewing (Figure 5A).
+These units exhibited stable periodic behavior across the two conditions (Figure 5B), suggesting that their periodicity was independent of the narrative content.
+Overall, a significant fraction of the recorded TPCs (20 of 80 total; 25.00%, [15.99%-35.94%], 95% CI from binomial